 Instructions

-• Add the ground turkey, egg, soy sauce, Worcestershire sauce, garlic powder, and onion powder to a large bowl, and mix.
-Add chopped spinach and mix until well blended.
-Gently combine using your hands or a spatula.
-Form the mixture into 6 large patties.
+• In a large bowl, combine the ground turkey, egg, soy sauce, Worcestershire sauce, garlic powder, and onion powder.
+Mix until just combined, then fold in the chopped spinach until evenly distributed.
+Use your hands or a spatula to gently mix—taking care to not overwork the mixture.
+Shape into 6 large patties.

-• Liberally coat a large skillet with nonstick oil spray and warm over medium-high heat.
+• Liberally coat a large skillet with nonstick oil spray (or drizzle on 1 to 2 teaspoons oil) and warm over medium-high heat.
 Place 3 or 4 patties in the skillet.
 Mist the tops with oil spray and sprinkle them with salt.
 Cook for 4 to 5 minutes, then carefully flip, scraping the bottom to keep them intact.
-Next, lightly sprinkle the browned tops with salt and cook for another 4 to 5 minutes, until the internal temperature reaches 165˚.
+Next, lightly sprinkle the browned tops with salt and cook for another 4 to 5 minutes, until the internal temperature reaches 165˚. *See notes below for grilling instructions.

 • Reapply oil spray to the skillet and repeat with the remaining burgers.